 A kidney can be donated or harvested by following these sources:

 - Relative donors: Any member of your family can donate one of their kidneys if he or she is 18 years old. if your tissue and their tissue match.
 Family members who are related by birth are the most likely to have a matching tissue.

 - Cadaver organs: A cadaver donor is a person who has recently died (usually accidentally.)
 These people have indicated that they would like to donate their organs when they die.

-- In most instances, donors must be adults, age 18 or older.
+- Donors must be adults, aged 18 or older.